istio/istio.io/content/en/docs/ambient/usage/troubleshoot-ztunnel/index.md

 The ztunnel proxy gets configuration and discovery information from the istiod {{< gloss >}}control plane{{< /gloss >}} via xDS APIs.

-The `istioctl x ztunnel-config` command allows you to view discovered workloads as seen by a ztunnel proxy.
+The `istioctl ztunnel-config` command allows you to view discovered workloads as seen by a ztunnel proxy.

 In the first example, you see all the workloads and control plane components that ztunnel is currently tracking, including information about the IP address and protocol to use when connecting to that component and whether there is a waypoint proxy associated with that workload.

 {{< text bash >}}
-$ istioctl x ztunnel-config workloads
+$ istioctl ztunnel-config workloads
 NAMESPACE          POD NAME                                IP          NODE                  WAYPOINT PROTOCOL default            bookinfo-gateway-istio-59dd7c96db-q9k6v 10.244.1.11 ambient-worker        None     TCP default            details-v1-cf74bb974-5sqkp              10.244.1.5  ambient-worker        None     HBONE